 The deadline for the online registration (and fee payment, if proceed) for participants with an accepted abstract will be March 20th.
 However, registration will be open until April 2nd only for event attendants.

 According to the established cancellation policy, no refund of payments will be issued.

 Molly Morgan Jones.
 Director of Policy.
 The British Academy.

-Dr Molly Morgan Jones was appointed Director of Policy of the British Academy and was appointed in 2018.
+Dr Molly Morgan Jones is Director of Policy and Engagement at the British Academy and was appointed in 2018.
 Molly oversees all the Academy’s policy work and activities, on topics ranging from the future of the corporation, understanding cohesive societies, reframing childhood to policy activities which provide leadership and support for social science and humanities disciplines in a changing and dynamic research and higher education ecosystem while informing and enriching dialogue about the value of humanities and social sciences for societal productivity and prosperity.
-Prior to joining the British Academy she was previously senior research leader with RAND Europe, an independent not-for-profit research institute whose mission is to help improve policy and decision making through research and analysis.
-Prior to joining RAND Europe, Molly worked for the UK Department for Environment, Food and Rural Affairs (Defra) and for the U.S. Food and Drug Administration (FDA).
-She received her DPhil in Science and Technology Policy from the University of Sussex and has a BA in Biology from Northwestern University (Illinois), United States.
+Prior to joining the British Academy she was previously senior research leader with RAND Europe, an independent not-for-profit policy research institute where she specialised in research and innovation policy.
+Molly also worked for the UK Department for Environment, Food and Rural Affairs (Defra) and for the U.S. Food and Drug Administration (FDA).
+She received her DPhil in Science and Technology Policy from the University of Sussex and has a BA in Biology from Northwestern University (Illinois), United States. .